- This event has passed.

 Fly in Water: A Multimedia Concert by Pianist Hyo Jee Kang

 August 9 @ 8:00 pm - 9:30 pm EDT| $20 – $30

 Organized by: CRS (Center for Remembering & Sharing)

 CRS (Center for Remembering & Sharing) presents CROSSING BOUNDARIES Concert Series Vol. 7: FLY IN WATER, curated by gamin.
-FLY IN WATER is a structured improvisation and meditation on the inter-relationships between humanity, the environment, and the other life forms created by classical pianist / performance artist Hyo Jee Kang in collaboration with fashion designer and fiber artist Bo Choi and musical/media artist Damian Mahurlets.
+By turns poignant and thundering, FLY IN WATER is a structured improvisation and meditation on the inter-relationships between humanity, the environment, and the other life forms created by MAG (Multidisciplinary Art Group).
+FLY IN WATER features music from Oliver Messiaen’s “Vingt Regards sur l’enfant Jesus” performed live by classical pianist / performance artist Hyo Jee Kang amidst a multimedia apparition of coming ecological collapse.

 concept: Bo Choi (Korea) and Hyo Jee Kang (Korea)

 composers: Oliver Messiaen, Hyo Jee Kang, Damian Mahurlets (Germany)

 wearable art: Bo Choi

 This is the fourth of eight concerts in the series during 2019 and will take place on August 9, 2019 at 8 pm at CRS.